Employee Appreciation Day

 Why is Employee Appreciation Day important?

 In every company, the employees are one of the greatest assets.
-And as Mann and Dvorak report in their article “Employee Recognition: Low Cost, High Impact” for Gallup, recognizing your employees makes them feel motivated and valued — plus, it provides them with a sense of accomplishment.
+And as Mann and Dvorak report in their article, “Employee Recognition: Low Cost, High Impact” for Gallup, recognizing your employees makes them feel motivated and valued— plus, it provides them with a sense of accomplishment.
 Moreover, it boosts engagement and productivity.
-Last, but certainly not least, it also increases loyalty to the company, which in turn leads to higher retention.
+Last, but certainly not least, it increases loyalty to the company resulting in higher retention.

 Great ideas for Employee Appreciation Day

-If you have a larger budget, it’s nice to give your team members experiences — such as a sushi making class or a day at an amusement park.
-They’ll likely enjoy many Instagram-worthy moments they can share — and that’s fun for them while at the same time helping to build your employer brand.
-Depending on your team’s preferences, decide for yourself whether it’s best to give the individual employees separate experiences or to organize a group outing.
+If you have a larger budget, show employees how much you appreciate them with Instagram-worthy experiences.
+For example, a sushi-making class or a day at the amusement park.
+Depending on your team’s preferences, decide whether it’s best to give individual employees separate experiences or to organize a group outing.

 Be genuine and thoughtful

 Finally, as Grace Ferguson points out in her article “How to Celebrate Employees” for Chron, it’s not so much the scope of the celebration that counts — it’s the fact that you deliver it in a genuine and thoughtful manner.
-So dig deep and try to express exactly why you appreciate your team members — and you’ll stand the greatest chance of your thank you affecting them in a positive manner.
+As a result, you'll stand the greatest chance of your thank you affecting them in a positive manner.

 Source: